Ryan378-code/ryan1_2025/notebook3.md

 ---
 layout: base
 title: About this Project
-description: Here is some information about this mini-project.
+description: Here is some information about this mini-project and why I chose the topic.
 hide: false
 ---